 The organization offers weekly Shabbat dinners with student-led services and candle-lighting, among other holiday celebrations and gatherings.
 Through its Spindel Lectures, Bowdoin Hillel has hosted past guests that include Peter Cole, a poet and Yale fellow, and Allegra Goodman, an author who discussed the life of a Jewish writer.

 Situated in urban Houston, Rice is not only known for its premier academics, but also its 14 varsity NCAA Division I athletic teams.
-Serving as a platform for Jewish students to embrace and explore their Jewish identity, Rice Hillel offers Shabbat dinners and social gatherings like the popular open mic night known as Biet Café.
+Serving as a platform for Jewish students to embrace and explore their Jewish identity, Houston Hillel offers Shabbat dinners and social gatherings like the popular open mic night known as Biet Café.

 Rice Hillel is part of the larger Houston Hillel, which welcomes students from Rice, Sam Houston State University, Texas A&M Galveston and young professionals in the Houston area.
 Rice students enrolled in Jewish studies courses can also benefit from the Jewish Studies Student Association, which organizes academic panels, movie showings and study breaks.

 |23||Johns Hopkins University||

 Johns Hopkins University, America's first research university, is a private institution with exploration and discovery at its core.
 Students can choose from more than 50 majors across humanities, social sciences, natural sciences and engineering disciplines.

 Hopkins Hillel, which is Baltimore's first Hillel, offers the school's approximately 600 Jewish students – or 13% of undergraduates – the opportunity for involvement in Hopkins Jewish life.
 In addition, student groups like Ketzev, a Jewish a cappella group, and the Coalition of Hopkins Activists for Israel (CHAI) provide just a small slice of Jewish-focused activities on campus.